leikareipa/ths-web-dosbox/README.md

 The `title` property gives a string to be shown in the browser's title bar while running this program.

-The `run` property sets the command to be executed in DOSBox to run the program.
+The `run` property sets the command(s) to be executed in DOSBox to run the container's program.
 Multiple commands can be given as an array.
+If this property is a string beginning with `?`, the rest of the string is interpreted as the name of a URL parameter providing the command(s), where each command is encased in quote marks and multiple commands are separated by commas (e.g. `http://localhost/dosbox/?run='cd bin','cls','fs51.exe'#flight-simulator-5.1`).

 The object keys are regular expressions that identify the hash URL associated with the corresponding content.